Last Updated on: 25th November 2023, 10:03 am

 They don’t have differences in their beaks, colors, or habits.

-Macaws aren’t sexually dimorphic, so there are no outward differences between males and females.
+Macaws aren’t sexually dimorphic, so males and females have no outward differences.
 The only reliable way to tell the gender of a macaw is through:

-An avian vet can determine the sex of a macaw.
+An experienced vet can determine the sex of a macaw.

-There’s no way to visually determine a conure parrot’s sex, as they have no outward sexual dimorphism, so DNA testing and surgical sexing are the only ways to tell if you have a boy or girl parrot.
+There’s no way to visually determine a conure’s gender because they have no outward sexual dimorphism.
+DNA testing and surgical sexing are the only ways to tell if you have a boy or girl parrot.

 You can wait until the conure reaches 1-3 years of age.
-If female, she may begin laying eggs at this age, even without copulating with a male.
+If female, she may begin laying eggs at this age.

 Males and females are identical in appearance.
-Pionus parrots are calm and easy-going, but males may not enjoy being handled during mating season.
+Pionus parrots are calm and easy-going, but males may not enjoy being handled during the breeding season.

-Males show aggressive behavior throughout this time, especially if they’re not paired with a female.
-Females tend to remain calm throughout.
+Males display aggressive behavior throughout this time, especially if not paired with a female.
+Females tend to remain calmer throughout.